2018 - 2020

-Producing reports on the demographic characteristics and personality traits of founders who are responsible for creating new U.S. firms and generating jobs
+This project investigated the demographic characteristics and personality traits of founders who are responsible for creating new U.S. firms and generating jobs.

-This project will evaluate how much high school seniors know about the labor market impacts related to their study choices and how additional information affects their application process and choices among alternative study places.
+This project evaluates how much high school seniors know about the labor market impacts related to their study choices and how additional information affects their application process and choices among alternative study places.